aegean-tech/WRO_2025_FE/README.md

 components responsible for motion are securely housed and properly aligned with the rest of the robot’s framework.
-Our drive system is built around two yellow rubber wheels, each with a diameter of 65mm and a weight of 38 grams (photo-1).
+Our drive system is built around two yellow rubber wheels, each with a diameter of 65mm and a weight of 38 grams.
 These wheels are carefully selected for their balance between traction and size, making them suitable for both speed and maneuverability on different surfaces.
 Both wheels are mounted onto a single shaft, allowing synchronized rotation, which is crucial for maintaining directional stability during forward or backward movement.

-The motor we use is a 12V, 35mm, 960 RPM DC Gearmotor (photo-2),
-chosen for its balance of torque and speed.
+The motor we use is a 12V, 35mm, 960 RPM DC Gearmotor, chosen for its balance of torque and speed.
 Its built-in gearbox allows us to harness high torque at a reasonable rotation speed, which is essential for moving the robot with both force and control, especially when carrying